All are welcome in this place

 Our Youth and Family Ministry

 We have a vibrant, active youth and family ministry.
-We have Sunday school, Voyagers, Spark, and Club 5-6 for our preschool through 6th grade.
+We have Explorers, Voyagers, and Pathfinders for our preschool through 6th grade.
 During the summer, we offer Vacation Bible School and support those who choose to go to Bible Camp.
 We have confirmation instruction, youth gatherings, Bible Camp, youth fellowship, service projects, and mission trips for middle school and high school students.
 We pray that every child here at Light of Christ grows to know, deep in their bones, that they are a beloved child of God and that nothing can ever change that.
 In addition, we work and pray to help them come to know what a wonderful thing it is to be a beloved child of God, that it is, in fact, the best thing that has ever happened to them.

 We strive to grow and become, in a fuller way, a part of God’s beloved community.
 We build community through worship, our fellowship hour, pancake breakfasts, our annual Spaghetti Dinner, small group Bible studies, picnics and potlucks, and informal gatherings.